Codecademy/docs/content/swiftui/concepts/navigation/navigation.md

 ![This gif shows the effect of using NavigationStack with navigationBarBackButtonHidden](https://raw.githubusercontent.com/Codecademy/docs/main/media/NavigationStack-with-navigationBarBackButtonHidden.gif)

-The modifiers above are just the basic one, to help in designing the app.
+The modifiers above are just two examples out of many.